-- Book — While help from a certified lactation consultant often is the answer, sometimes having a quality text resource at your fingertips can provide you the advice, tips, and answers to basic breastfeeding questions that makes life nursing a baby easier.
-The Nursing Mother's Companion and The Breastfeeding Mother's Guide to Making More Milk are two such books that can give you the boost you might need when feeling drained.
+- Book — While help from a certified lactation consultant is often the answer, sometimes having a quality text resource at your fingertips can provide the advice, hints, and answers to fundamental breastfeeding questions that make nursing more straightforward.
+The Nursing Mother's Companion and The Breastfeeding Mother's Guide to Making More Milk can give you the boost you might need when feeling drained.

-- Best Breast Pump Review tests 10 top breast pumps side-by-side to find the best.
+- Best Breast Pump Review includes testing top breast pumps side-by-side to find the best.
 Editors' Choice goes to the double electric Spectra S1 for its strength and hygienic closed system.
-On a budget, however, the Medela Pump in Style Advanced is a great value for another double electric pump, though an open system.
-If you won't be pumping much and/or need something light and portable for travel, the Medela Harmony Manual is a great option.
+On a budget, however, the Medela Pump in Style Advanced is an excellent value for a double electric pump, though it is an open system.
+If you won't be pumping much or need something light and portable for travel, the Medela Harmony Manual is a great option.

-- Pumping Bra — While a pumping bra may sound like an extravagance, it certainly comes in handy as pumping without one entails two hands if you are double pumping.
-If you want to do anything else while pumping like eat, drink, or work, consider this an absolute necessity.
+- Pumping Bra — While a pumping bra may sound like an extravagance, it comes in handy if you are double pumping.
+If you want to do anything else while pumping like eat, drink, or work, you should consider this an absolute necessity.
 The Simple Wishes Signature Hands Free Pumping Bra is the answer to every pumping mom's prayers.

-- Milk Storage Vessels — Where there is expressed breast milk, there is a need for storing it.
-We encourage you to read our article titled Best Practices for Handling Breast Milk for an introduction to the topic.
-If possible, storing breast milk in shatter-resistant, borosilicate glass baby bottles like Lifefactory Glass is a great way to go as glass is inert and there is no potential for plastics to leach into breastmilk.
-However, for many reasons, this will be neither possible nor convenient due to limited freezer storage capacity and potential issues with breakage in addition to the extra expense.
-The alternative is to use storage specific bags such as Lansinoh Breastmilk Storage Bags.
-Budget-friendly, these bags are easy to use with nice volume markings and a place to write date, time, and quantity.
-The video below illustrates nicely best use practices with these breastmilk storage bags.
+- Milk Storage Vessels — Where there is breast milk, there is a need for storing it.
+We encourage you to read our article on the Best Practices for Handling Breast Milk for an introduction to the topic.
+If possible, storing breast milk in shatter-resistant, borosilicate glass baby bottles like Lifefactory Glass are a great way to go because glass is inert and there is no potential for plastic chemicals to leach into the breastmilk.
+However, this may not be possible or convenient due to limited freezer capacity, potential breakage issues, or the extra expense.
+The alternative is to use storage bags such as Lansinoh Breastmilk Storage Bags.
+These bags are budget-friendly and easy to use with useful volume markings and a place to write the date, time, and quantity.
+The video below nicely illustrates the best use practices with these breastmilk storage bags.

-- Freezer Organizer — Once expressing breast milk, a mother quickly learns that losing it whether by spillage, a bag puncture, or dare we say a thawed freezer (gasp!) is downright heartbreaking.
-Thus, methodical storage care can pay dividends down the road.
-The Kiinde Keeper helps keep milk storage bags flat to increase surface area for quicker thaw times as well as organized separately from other items to prevent puncturing.
-Stay tuned for a review of the Kiinde Squeeze baby bottle in a refresh of our Best Baby Bottle Review which will cover performance of the Kiinde Twist Pouch into which milk can be expressed, stored and later warmed then clicked into the Squeeze bottle for feeding.
-The entire system is available as a Kiinde Starter Kit which includes Twist Direct Pump Adapters, Twist Pouches, Keeper, Squeeze Bottles, Active Latch Nipples in all flows, and Nipple Cleaning Brushes.
+- Freezer Organizer — Once expressing breast milk, moms quickly learn that losing milk by spillage, a bag puncture, or dare we say a thawed freezer (gasp!) is downright heartbreaking.
+Thus, methodical storage care can pay big dividends down the road.
+The Kiinde Keeper helps keep milk storage bags flat which increases surface area for quicker thaw times, and it helps organize bags keeping them separate from other items to prevent damage and misplacement.
+The Kiinde Squeeze baby bottle is part of the recent Best Baby Bottle Review which covers the Kiinde Twist Pouch that milk can be expressed directly into for storage and warming before clicking into the Squeeze bottle.
+The entire system is available as a Kiinde Starter Kit that includes Twist Direct Pump Adapters, Twist Pouches, Keeper, Squeeze Bottles, Active Latch Nipples in all flows, and Nipple Cleaning Brushes.

-- Breast Care — Earth Mama Angel Baby Booby Tubes can be used either warm or cold as a method for pain reduction and relief associated with engorgement or plugged ducts.
+- Breast Care — Earth Mama Angel Baby Booby Tubes can be used either warm or cold for pain reduction and relief associated with engorgement or plugged ducts.
 The outer covers are 100% organic cotton with a flaxseed filling.
-They can be chilled in the freezer or warmed in the microwave or oven on lowest setting for great, gel-free, topical relief.
+They can be chilled in the freezer or warmed in the microwave or oven for great, gel-free, topical relief.

-- Nursing Tank — The nursing tank can be a lifesaver and offer mom the privacy she needs while feeding in public or turn any shirt into a nursing shirt.
+- Nursing Tank — The nursing tank can be a lifesaver and offer the privacy you need while feeding in public or they can turn any shirt into a nursing shirt.
 When you lift your shirt to feed your baby, the tank stays in place providing coverage and privacy.
 We like the Undercover Mama Nursing Tank because it attaches to the bras you already own and covers your back, belly, and sides when you lift your top.

-- Milk Stimulators — In the event you struggle with making enough milk, you might consider finding natural galactagogues that can potentially increase the amount of milk you produce.
-Some women have reported success using Traditional Medicinals Organic Mother's Milk Tea, or if tea isn't your cup of tea you can try Milkmakers Oatmeal Chocolate Chip Lactation Cookies.
-Or, heck, go crazy and have them both at once!
+- Milk Stimulators — If you struggle with milk production, you might consider natural galactagogues that can potentially increase the amount you produce.
+Some women have reported success using Traditional Medicinals Organic Mother's Milk Tea, or if tea isn't your cup of tea, you can try Milkmakers Oatmeal Chocolate Chip Lactation Cookies.
+Or, heck, go crazy and have them both!

 0 to 8 Week Nice-to-haves for Baby